PAMunb/benchmark/README.md

 ## Running the benchmark using command line arguments and docker

-To run all contracts available, run the following command passing the duration, type of fuzzing, and repetition times:
+To run all contracts available, run the following command passing the duration, type of fuzzing, repetition times and prefix for result folder:

 ```
-benchmark.sh <uri_or_folder> all 30m directed_greybox 1
+benchmark.sh <uri_or_folder> all 30m directed_greybox 1 test1
 ```

+Available options for type of fuzzing are:

+- blackbox
+- greybox
+- directed_greybox

+Available options for duration are:

+- 1m
+- 5m
+- 15m
+- 30m
+- 60m

 ## Running the project locally (without docker)
 This project uses Python 3.10 and [Poetry](https://python-poetry.org/) to manage its dependencies and virtual environment.